Dry skin is treated by Dr. DeEtta Gray in her Bellveue office for patients from Bellevue, Redmond, Kirkland, Seattle and throughout the Northwest.

 What causes Dry Skin?

 Dryness can result from any number of things that remove water from the skin.
 Skin care products, weather, and bathing habits are some of the most common causes of dry skin.
 Cool, dry weather causes the skin to lose moisture, and to chap or crack.
 Alcohol and astringents found in toners, aftershaves, and other products can also dry and irritate the skin.
 Hot water and prolonged bathing can lead to increased water loss and dryness.
 Scrubbing brushes, granular soaps, and antibacterial or deodorant soaps may also aggravate dry skin.
-Dry skin is treated by Dr. DeEtta Gray in her Bellveue office for patients from Bellevue, Redmond, Kirkland, Seattle and throughout the Northwest.

 What can I do to prevent Dry Skin?